Infected but feeling good: involuntary coronavirus spreaders

 Where definitions can matter is in being able to understand the true scope of the pandemic.

-Dr. Cowling's team has analyzed data from China at various stages of the pandemic.
-W.H.O.'s mission a China concluded that most people infected with the virus had significant symptoms.
+Cowling's team has analyzed data from China at various stages of the pandemic.
+The WHO mission to China concluded that most people infected with the virus had significant symptoms.
 But in the first weeks of the epidemic, according to his analysis, China set a high standard for what was a confirmed case of infection, requiring respiratory symptoms, fever, and a chest x-ray for pneumonia.

 Their definition excluded mild, asymptomatic cases, and as a result, the team greatly underestimated the scale and nature of the outbreak there.

-"We estimate in China that 20 to 40 percent of transmission events occurred before symptoms appeared," said Dr. Cowling.
+"We have estimated in China that between 20% and 40% of transmission events occurred before symptoms appeared," Cowling said.

-Dr. Chowell noted that passengers on the ship tend to be older and therefore more likely to develop symptoms.
-He estimated that about 40 percent of the general population could become infected without showing signs of it.
+Chowell noted that passengers on the ship tend to be older and therefore more likely to develop symptoms.
+He estimated that about 40% of the general population could become infected without showing signs of it.

-There have also been many hints, subtle and not, that the virus may be transmitted through aerosols.
-Sixty members of a Seattle choir gathered on March 10 for a practice session for more than two and a half hours.
+There have also been many hints, subtle and not, that the virus can be transmitted through aerosols.
+Sixty members of a Seattle choir gathered on March 10 for a practice session for more than 2 1/2 hours.
 None of them felt sick and they made no contact with each other.
 But by this weekend, dozens of the members had become ill and two had died.

-His experience points to airborne transmission through aerosols, which can travel farther than the large drops of W.H.O. and the C.D.C. have emphasized According to a study, the virus is more likely to be expelled with a cough or sneeze up to eight meters (about 26 feet).
+His experience points to airborne transmission through aerosols, which can travel further than the large droplets that WHO and CDC have emphasized.
+According to a study, the virus is more likely to be coughed or sneezed up to 8 meters (about 26 feet).
 But studies of influenza and other respiratory viruses, including other coronaviruses, have shown that people can release aerosols containing the virus simply by breathing or speaking, or, presumably, singing.

 Several studies have now shown that people infected with the new coronavirus are most contagious within one to three days before symptoms begin.
-This presymptomatic transmission was not true in coronaviruses that caused SARS and MERS.
+This presymptomatic transmission was not true in coronaviruses that caused severe acute respiratory syndrome and Middle Eastern respiratory syndrome.

 "This is where we were very lucky with SARS, it was that it didn't really spread until after people showed symptoms, and that made it much easier to detect and shut it down with aggressive public health measures," said Dr. Carl.
 Bergstrom, an expert in emerging infectious diseases at the University of Washington in Seattle.